cwcowell/cwcowell.github.io/_posts/2019-12-13-python-first-language.md

 It's tempting to think *flexibility* in a language -- having lots of ways to do a particular thing -- would be a great thing to look for in a language.
 It's not!
 It's easiest to learn programming languages that are opinionated about how programmers should use them.
 You want to be able to memorize a single command instead of memorizing a range of possibilities.
 This also makes it easier to recognize what other people are doing in that language when you read their code.
 This is a huge deal!

-<span class="text-primary">**Ruby**</span> gives you way too many options to program the way you want to, instead of insisting that you adhere to accepted standards.
+**Ruby** gives you way too many options to program the way you want to, instead of insisting that you adhere to accepted standards.
 This disqualifies Ruby as a first language.
 People who love Ruby *really* love Ruby, but I find its refusal to pick one way to do things infuriating.

 Here's an example. *These snippets all do exactly the same thing.*